"In Absentia Luci, Tenebrae Vincunt"note "In the Absence of Light, Darkness Prevails."

 Anti-Human Alliance: The Queen of Blood gathers one to destroy mankind.
 Unfortunately for them, she has no intention of restoring their world.

 Anti-Hero: The somewhat silly sounding Lobster Johnson is a solid type III, and he is not someone you want to piss off.
-Throughout his long career in the 30s he personally killed hundreds of gangsters, Nazi saboteurs, cultists and monsters.
+Throughout his short career in the 30s he personally killed hundreds of gangsters, Nazi saboteurs, cultists and monsters.
 And he only gets more dangerous when he's dead.

 Applied Phlebotinum: Vril.
 Flamma Reconditus.
 The Secret Fire.
 The power of God Himself.
 Apparently a force of creation, but also of destruction when necessary.
 Mostly seen in modern times to make things that have crossed the Godzilla Threshold go BOOM.